 - Bold: If volume is what you’re after, our Bold lashes utilize thicker fibers to give you that piecey look.

 - Curl: If you want the best of both worlds, our Curl Gossamers are as delicate as Amplify lashes and as curled as Bold lashes.

 Then, you can choose from a few different lengths.
 Get ready to get hooked.

 Ready, Set, Lashify

 For lashes that look like you went to the salon without all the time and damage to your natural lashes, there’s no better choice than the Lashify DIY Lash Extension™ System.
 Used by professionals but easy enough for beginners, you’ll love the results you get.
+We also have a practice lash extension pack to help you get comfortable!
 Welcome to your new lash obsession.